1. What is Oracle and what are its different editions?

 A cold backup is easier to administer the backup and recovery process.

-Cold backups does not require being in archive log mode and thus slight performance gain as the database is not writing archive logs to disk.
-(Oracle Training)
+Cold backups do not require being in archive log mode and thus slight performance gain as the database is not writing archive logs to disk. ( tableau online training)

 8. What are SQL functions?
 Describe in brief different types of SQL functions?

-SQL Functions are very powerful feature of SQL.
+Answer: SQL Functions are a very powerful feature of SQL.
 SQL functions can take arguments but always return some value.